Previous dayApril 28, 2026Next day

 9.7 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 168 km WSW of Nikolski, Alaska on April 28, 2026 at 21:22 UTC.
-This was a shallow crustal earthquake, focused at 9.7 km depth.
-The epicenter is at 52.196°, -171.034°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.9 seismic event took place 168 km WSW of Nikolski, Alaska on April 28, 2026 at 21:22 UTC.
+The event originated approximately 9.7 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 52.196°N, -171.034°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28